 Isabella Caruso joined the News 18 team in August of 2017

-Isabella Caruso joined the News 18 team in August of 2017 from Lombard, Illinois- but she’s no stranger to the Hoosier state.
+Isabella was born and raised in Lombard, IL, a Northwestern Suburb of Chicago.
+She's no stranger to the Hoosier state, though.
 Growing up, she spent the summers at her grandfather’s home on Lake Shafer in Monticello and was a frequent camper at Camp Tecumseh.

 During undergrad, Isabella was a news reporter for the Ole Miss student-run TV station NewsWatch, and also worked as a reporter and copy editor for the university’s student-run newspaper, The Daily Mississippian.

-Outside of work Isabella enjoys reading, spending time outside and going for long runs.
+Outside of work Isabella enjoys reading, eating, spending time outside and going for long runs.